In sub-Saharan Africa, diseases are rife but cure is rare. Where available, treatment is so

 Thanks to many individual, organizational and multi-national efforts, much attention is now

-being directed at helping the poor get some level of treatment.
+being directed at helping the poor get some level of treatment for such diseases as Malaria, HIV, AIDS, and so on.

-One area that is still largely forgotten, under-reported and is wound care.
-Due to multi-faceted problems of lack of attention, lack of treatment facilities and competent personnel, routine and minor injuries become chronic leading to pain, severe loss of mobility, loss of limbs, and even death.
+One area that is still largely forgotten and under-reported is wound care.
+Due to multi-faceted problems of lack of attention, lack of treatment facilities and competent personnel; routine and minor injuries become chronic leading to pain, severe loss of mobility, loss of limbs, and even premature death.

 Charity Wound Care Foundation, Inc. – Free Wound Clinic

 Charity Wound Care Foundation, Incorporated (CWCFI) is a 501c(3) non-profit organization.
-Its mission is to provide free, qualitative wound treatment and public health education to residents of Southern California, the busy metropolis of Lagos and other locations in Nigeria through its Free Wound Treatment Clinics (FWTC).
-CWCFI is the brain child of Mrs. Joyce A. Williams, a nurse and Wound Care Specialist residing in the United States.
+Its mission is to provide free, qualitative wound treatment and public health education to residents of Southern California, the busy metropolis of Lagos and other locations in Nigeria through its Free Public Wound Treatment Clinics (FPWTC).
+CWCFI is the brain child of Mrs. Joyce A. Williams-Aghedo, a nurse and Wound Care Specialist residing in the United States.

-• Available hospitals are not equipped with the requisite materials and wound care
+• Available hospitals are not equipped with the requisite wound care professionals and supplies;

-• These hospitals offer services too expensive for the general public to afford;
+• Services offered by existing hospitals were too expensive for the general public to afford;

 • Worse still, they use very inferior treatment Supplies.